-- Security.
+- Safety.
 Legit lenders have secure websites and typically don’t share your information with third parties.

 - Eligibility requirements.
 It varies by lender, but you must live in a state where the lender operates and show proof of regular income.

 Quick snapshot of how these two options differ